marekolsak/gpu-ratemeter/README.md

 - `-bw`: print memory bandwidth in GB/s instead of pixels/clock; only subtests that only write the color buffer are executed (this can be used to determine whether pixel throughput is limited by fixed-function logic or memory bandwidth)
 - `-format=REGEX`: only test the image formats matching the regular expression
 - `-lean`: don't test 8bpp, 16bpp, and rgb10a2 image formats
-- `-rdna4ts`: a mostly functional workaround for broken timestamps on RDNA 4 (it slightly reduces perf)
 - `-samplerate`: report samples/clock instead of pixels/clock